Originally Published Feb 12, 2025 - Updated on March 19, 2026

 Key things to know about ICE and places of worship:

-ICE is allowed to go anywhere the public is allowed to go.
-When your meeting is open and Friends and visitors can enter your building, ICE also can.
-Anywhere a visitor would be allowed to go, ICE would be allowed.
+Worship spaces on PYM-affiliated meeting properties are covered by the preliminary injunction.
+ICE is required to have a judicial warrant and advance approval from headquarters to enter worship spaces, or to enter “under exigent circumstances,” such as imminent threat of danger or hot pursuit, with approval from headquarters still required after the fact.
+In non-worship spaces, ICE is allowed to go anywhere the public is allowed to go.
+When your non-worship spaces are open and Friends and visitors can enter your building, ICE also can.
+Anywhere a visitor would be allowed to go, ICE would be allowed. - Where ICE cannot go, with or without the injunction

 Anywhere a visitor couldn’t go on their own, ICE is not allowed to go without your invitation.
 During the week when the building is closed to the public, offices or youth spaces that are restricted to visitors off the street are also restricted to ICE.